 The Mayku Multiplier is not just limited to creating forms or molds; it can also be used to produce end-use parts for production applications.
 For example, product enclosures and packaging can easily be formed using inexpensive 3D printed tools, as opposed to expensive aluminum or steel mold tooling that can take weeks or months to be fabricated.
 Reducing the lead-time of just this one aspect of a product makes clear the benefit of using a multi-faceted tool like the Multiplier.

 How to Buy the Mayku Multiplier

-The Mayku Multiplier will be available for preorder directly from the Mayku site starting in October.
-Mayku has adopted a crowdfunding-style pricing structure for the Multiplier, with a limited number of early bird adopters able to purchase a machine for $1,999, while the standard retail price of the machine will start at $4,999.
-At less than half the expected price of a retail unit, the early bird pricing tier is likely to sell out quickly, so you’ll want to move rapidly if you’re interested.
-In addition, Mayku is offering a waitlist on their site if you would simply prefer to be notified when the Multiplier is released to the general public.
+The Mayku Multiplier is available for preorder directly from the Mayku.
+Mayku was launched with a crowdfunding-style pricing structure for the Multiplier, with a limited number of early bird adopters able to purchase a machine for $1,999, while the standard retail price of the machine will start at $4,999.
+At less than half the expected price of a retail unit, the early bird pricing tier sold out quickly.
+It is always best to check Mayku’s official website for the most up-to-date price.